Occupational Safety and Health Administration (OSHA), Labor.

 Frequency of Response: On occasion.

-Average Time Per Response: Varies from 12 seconds for establishments to label an in-plant container to 8 hours for manufacturers or importers to conduct a hazard determination.
+Average Time per Response: Varies from 12 seconds for establishments to Start Printed Page 52135label an in-plant container to 8 hours for manufacturers or importers to conduct a hazard determination.

 IV.
 Public Participation—Submission of Comments on This Notice and Internet Access to Comments and Submissions